ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

 <span class="image left"><img class="p-image" alt="Barry Overeem" src="/img/xpdays-benelux-2017/Barry-Overeem.jpg"></span>
 [Barry Overeem](https://twitter.com/barryovereem){:target="_blank"} is a freelance Scrum Master and Professional Scrum Trainer at Scrum.org.
 He’s an active member of the Scrum community and shares his insights and knowledge by speaking at conferences, facilitating workshops and writing blog posts.

-It is so common for a Scrum Master to get assigned tasks that aren't actually tasks a Scrum Master should be performing.
-The job description of a Scrum Master comes with whole other tasks than a lot of people assume, sometimes even the Scrum Master him or herself.
+It is very common for a Scrum Master to get tasks assigned, that aren't actually tasks a Scrum Master should be performing in the first place.
+The job description of a Scrum Master comes with a lot of other tasks than people, sometimes including the Scrum Master, assume.

 The session starts with an overview of the 8 misunderstood stances of a Scrum Master:
 <div class="row">